-Each summer, for a short window, neighboring orchards positively drip with ripe sweet cherries - blushing yellow Ranier Cherries, and Bing Cherries of such a dark maroon they almost look black.
-We eat as many as we can fresh, until they stain our mouths and our fingers, and I preserve the rest.
-I freeze many, dry a few, and I always make brandied cherries – consider them a grown-up maraschino.
+Each summer, for a short window, orchards positively drip with ripe sweet cherries - blushing yellow Rainiers and Bings such a dark maroon they almost look black.
+If you're blessed with an abundance, take the time to make homemade brandied cherries.

 Making Brandied Cherries

 To make brandied cherries, you'll begin first by trimming the stem of cherries or removing them completely.
 Next, prepare a rich syrup with sugar and water.
 Simmer the cherries in the syrup for a few minutes, and then transfer them to a jar.
 Whisk the syrup with brandy, and then pour it over the cherries and seal the jar.